-And today, Amy is making a special guest appearance in Small Talk.
-She's giving us tips and inspiration (and a great printable) to make sure we end up refreshed and energized should we find ourselves with an afternoon to ourselves.
+And today, Amy is giving us tips and inspiration (and a great printable) to make sure we end up refreshed and energized should we find ourselves with an afternoon to ourselves.

 sometimes you just feel down, anxious, or worn out

 I used to work with a farmer*.
 She was idealistic, hard-working, and always felt that she should be doing “more,” regardless of what she accomplished.
 Not surprisingly, she struggled with self-care.
 It felt like a selfish indulgence - unnecessary and unproductive.
 This, of course, was not a recipe for balance and longevity in her work and personal life.

 We worked for some time on the push-pull between the part of her that so badly needed a break, and the part of her that punished herself for not accomplishing more.
 In therapy, she came to understand why she felt the need to push so hard, but it did not make a big impact on her feelings or behaviors.

 insight: lying fallow